Fayetteville State University Policies and Procedures

 - Code of Student Conduct

-For additional information about our policies and processes related to every form of sex/gender-based harassment and discrimination, please feel free to contact the Title IX Office, the Center for Personal Development*, Victim Assistance Program, Student Health Services*, the Office of Student Conduct, or Police and Public Safety (Confidential Resources *).
+For additional information about our policies and processes related to every form of sex/gender-based harassment and discrimination, please feel free to contact the Title IX Office, the Counseling and Personal Development Center*, Victim Assistance Program, Student Health Services, Employee Assistance Program, the Office of Student Conduct, or Police and Public Safety (Confidential Resources *).

-Confidential resources provide a free, confidential place for students to seek support, information, and assistance if they have experienced an incident of sexual assault, sexual harassment, and other forms of prohibited sexual conduct.
+Confidential Resources provide a free, confidential place for students to seek support, information, and assistance if they have experienced an incident of sexual assault, sexual harassment, and other forms of prohibited sexual conduct.
+Employees should contact the Employee Assistance Program to receive similar support.
+Any disclosure of an incident while seeking confidential services will not constitute a report to the University and the University will not investigate or respond.